Gift Ideas for the Clothing Connoisseur in Your Life

 Designers and stylists will find inspiration in the book’s 300 detailed pages.
 The emphasis is on functional clothes: like workwear, sportswear and military clothing.

-Heading photo by FaceMePLS on Flickr
+Heading photo courtesy of FaceMePLS on Flickr